industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IE_Dataservice1](graphics/IE_Dataservice1_Central.png)

-- click "+" to add a new adapter
+- Click "+" to add a new adapter
 - Add one adapter for Energy1 and one adapter for Energy2
 - Add the data as shown in the picture

   URL for Energy1 `ie/m/j/simatic/v1/iefc/dp/energy1line1`

   URL for Energy2 `ie/m/j/simatic/v1/iefc/dp/energy2line2`

+- save the configuration
+- open the configuration again and set the status on "Active"

   ![IE_Dataservice2](graphics/IE_Dataservice2.png)